 Travellers with an absent or poorly functioning spleen should be dissuaded from travel to any area with risk of malaria.
 Where travel is essential, awareness, rigorous bite avoidance and antimalarials should be advised even for the low risk areas.
 For the areas regarded as 'very low' malaria risk, antimalarials would not be advised, but bite avoidance and awareness of risk would still apply.

 For special risk groups, you may wish to seek specialist advice.
-For the low risk areas in this country/area atovaquone/proguanil OR doxycycline OR mefloquine would be suitable options.
+For the low risk areas in this country/area chloroquine would be an option.

 Antimalarial recommendations map

 · Click on map to open in a new window

 Resources